khornberg/sermon-manager-import/readme.md

 * Initial Release

 ## Upgrade Notice

+### 0.2.1
+Added option to set service type based on merdiem

 ### 0.2
 Added many options including specifying the ID3 tags used to import into Sermon Manager.